hobrasoft-cz/PDFMU/README.md

 ### How do I change the copyright?
 Update the value `project.properties.copyright` in "pdfmu/pom.xml".
-Update the license header according to the instructions in the previous section, since the license header includes the copyright.
+Update the license header according to the instructions in the previous section, since the license header includes a copyright line.